yousrakhan23/Assignment-03-List-and-Tuples-method/README.md

 If you want to create a new empty list without modifying the original, you can simply reassign the variables.
 Q: What is a Tuple in Python?
 A tuple is similar to a list, but it is immutable, meaning its elements cannot be changed after creation.
 Tuples are defined using parentheses ().
+Q: What is Tuple Unpacking?
+Tuple unpacking allows you to assign the elements of a tuple to separate variables in a single statement.
+* Key Points About Tuple Unpacking:
+The number of variables on the left-hand side must match the number of elements in the tuple.
+Q: How to Sort Without Using sort()?
+To sort a list without using the built-in sort() method, we can use an algorithm like Bubble Sort, Selection Sort, or any other sorting algorithm.
+Here, I'll use the Selection Sort algorithm because it's simple and easy to understand.
+Q: What is Selection Sort?
+Selection Sort works by repeatedly finding the largest (or smallest) element in the unsorted part of the list and swapping it with the first unsorted element.
+This process continues until the entire list is sorted.